Taina Kokkonen

 Taina Kokkonen (born 15 May 1975 in Vantaa near Helsinki, Finland) is a former award-winning Finnish singer.

-She has performed on Italian TV, in Brussels, and in Argentina and Uruguay as part of the Tango 2000 educational tour.
+She has performed on Italian TV, in Brussels, Argentina and Uruguay as part of the Tango 2000 educational tour.

 She first tried for the prestigious Tangomarkkinat competition in 1995, but did not reach the semi-finals.
-In 1996 she got through the Raisio semi-finals and was one of the 10 best.
+In 1996, she got through the Raisio semi-finals and was one of the 10 best.
 She rather frightened herself with her success: